firebase/flutterfire/packages/firebase_ui_auth/doc/providers/oauth.md

 ## Google Sign In

 To support Google as a provider, first install the official [`google_sign_in`](https://pub.dev/packages/google_sign_in) plugin to your project as described in the README.

+❗️ Important: you need go through configuration steps for each platform as described on the [README](https://pub.dev/packages/google_sign_in).

 Next, enable the "Google" provider in the Firebase Console: